TMT22/HumanOLAT/DATASHEET.md

 1. **For what purpose was the dataset created?** *(Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.)*

-    This dataset was created to ...
+    This dataset was created to address the lack of public high-quality data for simultaneous relighting and novel-view rendering of digital human representations.

+   Specifically, we aim to provide captures of the full reflectance field for statically posed humans.